 Keeping these potential triggers in mind, there are certain practices that can help in dealing with Rosacea or Acne Rosacea.

 How can you better deal with Rosacea or Acne Rosacea?

 Any health related issue should be dealt with by two important methods.
 The first would be to treat the surface level, using medication only on the affected areas.
 The second would be to treat the issue holistically, using positive dietary and lifestyle habits that support the body internally.
 For example, adding probiotics to your diet may help in adding more microorganisms to your system, helping you deal with Rosacea better.

-- Self Study: Observing yourself and the impact of certain lifestyle choices and behaviours is most important to dealing with Rosacea.
+Observing yourself and the impact of certain lifestyle choices and behaviors is most important to dealing with Rosacea.
 Avoiding triggers and carrying on positive habits have shown to provide the best results.

 - Ginger grass